*** Two New IRS Letters for 2021

 Learn what to do if you can?t pay your tax bill in full within 120 days.
 Watch this IRS YouTube video to see if you?re eligible for an online payment agreement.

-*** The IRS expects 90 percent of individual taxpayers to file electronically in 2018.
-Choosing e-file and direct deposit for refunds remains the fastest and safest way to file a complete and accurate income tax return and receive a refund.
-I always try to file your return electronically ? here are some reasons why:
+*** Choosing e-file and direct deposit for refunds emains the fastest and safest way to file a complete and accurate income tax return and receive a refund.
+The IRS expects 90 percent of individual taxpayers to file electronically.
+I always try to file your return electronically ~ here are some reasons why:

-.
-There are several options for making payments.
-If you owe taxes, you can e-file early and set up an automatic payment on any day until the April deadline.
+* There are several options for making payments.
+If you owe taxes, you can e-file early and set up an automatic payment on any day until the tax deadline.
 You can pay electronically from your bank account with IRS Direct Pay.
 You can visit IRS.gov/payments for information on the other payment options.

 *** What is the definition of a charitable contribution ?
 Visit this IRS Charitable Deductions Site to learn more.